Hecatron/grbd.github.io/content/posts/cnc/cnc.2.aldispindle.2.md

 At this stage we can now just close Visual SFM and switch to Meshlab

 TODO image of model

+TODO try using images the right way up

 ## Meshlab